zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 [link to twitter discussion](https://twitter.com/jaekwon/status/1163205417020735488?s=20)

 Jae thinks that the security of PoS is based in "social legitimacy".

 But that is on a slower timescale in comparison to how many confirmations you would need to withdraw from an exchange.

 If we attempt to use a slow mechanism to solve these descrepancies, then we would necessarily be opening ourselves up to the possibility of double-spend attacks.

+Once the attacker has sold their coins in an exchange and withdrawn to fiat, then there is no way to roll back history and recover those coins.

 LionLikesCookies
 ========